How I’m Celebrating Passover in the Age of Coronavirus

 My mom makes a brisket every year, and it’s famous with all her friends.
 I can’t replicate that, so I’ll probably make a chicken dinner for the three of us, if I can.
 Chicken has been hard to find in the grocery stores with all the shopping frenzy lately, so I might end up substituting eggs or some other seasonal food.
 We’ll probably have a potato kugel instead of our usual matzo kugel since my husband came back from the store with a huge 10-pound bag of tubers.

 I’ll miss having my mom’s Matzo Charlotte, a cake made with apples, cinnamon and matzo, for dessert.
 My daughter, who is three and a half, loves helping me cook, so maybe this is the year I start teaching her to make it.
-Maybe she’ll even want to help me with Passover poppers or matzo brie for breakfast the next day.
+Maybe she’ll even want to help me with Passover poppers for breakfast the next day.

 Telling the story